marians/python-docker-exit/README.md

 #### Stop it

-This will likely take a bit more than 10 seconds.
+This should take far less than 10 seconds.

 	time docker-compose stop

 #### Check the exit code

-This will likely be `137`.

 	docker-compose ps

+The exit code should be 0.